Memorial defensive back Jaylon Guilbeau reopens recruitment - Port Arthur News

 “If anything, I think whenever he does sign, in December, he needs to be 100 percent committed,” Morgan said.
 “Just the nature of how recruiting is with colleges pulling offers and things like that, I don’t blame the kids.
 They have to do what is best for them.”

-Morgan said Guilbeau comes from a good family and is sure that they will make the best decision for them.
+Morgan said Guilbeau comes from a good family and is sure he they will make the best decision for them.

 “They are really involved in the recruiting process,” Morgan said.
 “Unless Jaylon comes to me and wants to talk about that specifically, that is their decision to make.
 It is a family decision and a life decision.
 Hopefully, once you make it and you go there and spend your time there.
 Once you get done, hopefully, you will leave with a degree and have an opportunity to keep playing football.”